Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 This same durable, beautiful technology is the perfect solution for any concrete surface, both inside and outside your home.
 The debate over polyaspartic garage floor coating vs epoxy is settled, but the benefits don't stop at the garage door.

-Pool Decks: Achieve a beautiful, textured finish for your pool decks with our coating service.
-It stays cooler on bare feet than concrete and can withstand constant exposure to water and sunlight.
+Pool Decks: Achieve a beautiful, textured finish for your pool decks with our coating service, rather than concrete.
+It stays cooler on bare feet and can withstand constant exposure to water and sunlight.

 Driveways & Sidewalks: Boost your curb appeal with our driveway coating service.
 It’s strong enough to handle vehicle traffic and is resistant to salt, oil, and gas.
-It’s also perfect for sidewalk coating service.
+It’s also perfect for sidewalk-coating services.

 Your Questions Answered: The Polyaspartic vs. Epoxy FAQ